makerdiary/nrf52840-mdk/docs/openthread/index.md

 $ ./bootstrap
 ```

-Specify platform configuration for nRF52840-MDK by dapting the `openthread/examples/platforms/nrf52840/platform-config.h` file to:
+Specify platform configuration for nRF52840-MDK by adapting the `openthread/examples/platforms/nrf52840/platform-config.h` file to:

 ``` c
 /**